mariavvedenskaya/stock-sentiment-analyser/README.md

 ## Why I built this

 I built this project to develop practical AI and Python skills relevant to finance and fintech roles.
-It demonstrates how natural language processing can be applied to real financial data — a technique used by quantitative analysts and fintech companies to inform trading decisions.
+It demonstrates how natural language processing can be applied to real financial data; a technique used by quantitative analysts and fintech companies to inform trading decisions.

 ## Tech stack

 - Python
-- [FinBERT](https://huggingface.co/ProsusAI/finbert) — NLP model trained on financial text
+- [FinBERT](https://huggingface.co/ProsusAI/finbert) - NLP model trained on financial text
-- Streamlit — web app framework
+- Streamlit - web app framework
-- NewsAPI — live financial news data
+- NewsAPI - live financial news data
-- Pandas — data processing
+- Pandas - data processing

 ## How to run locally